qjcg/awesome-typst/README.md

 - [alta-typst](https://github.com/GeorgeHoneywood/alta-typst) - A simple Typst CV template, inspired by AltaCV by LianTze Lim
 - [attractive-typst-resume](https://github.com/Harkunwar/attractive-typst-resume) - A modern looking, attractive CV/Resume template by Harkunwar Kochar
 - [awesomeCV-Typst](https://github.com/mintyfrankie/awesomeCV-Typst) - An opinionated, relived CV template inspired by the LaTeX `Awesome-CV` project, but with multilingual support and more
+- [billryan-typst](https://github.com/gvariable/billryan-typst) - A simple and minimalist resume template, inspired by Resume by Billryan.
 - [moderncv.typst](https://github.com/giovanniberti/moderncv.typst) - A CV template inspired by LaTeX's `moderncv`
 - [resume.typ](https://github.com/wusyong/resume.typ) - Simple and ergonomic template to generate resume and CV
 - [simplecv](https://github.com/LaurenzV/simplecv) - SimpleCV is a simple and elegant CV template written in Typst